-A drain is the pipe that removes sewage and rainwater from a property, and a sewer is the shared pipe that drains connect to.
+A drain is the pipe that removes sewage and rainwater from a property.
+A sewer is the shared pipe that drains connect to.

-Drains legally belong to the owner or occupier of the property they are connected to, even if they go under someone else’s land or a road.
-The owner or occupier is responsible for maintaining or unblocking them if there are problems.
+Drains belong to the owner or occupier of the property they connect to.
+This is the case even if they go under someone else’s land or a road.
+The owner or occupier must maintain or unblock them if there are problems.

 Blocked drains and sewers

 If a blocked drain or sewer is affecting several properties, contact Anglian Water.

 If only your property is affected, contact a drain-clearing specialist.
 They will usually try to clear the blockage with a high-pressure water jet or drainage rods.

 You might want to talk to your building insurance company before you hire a contractor.